lantrix/techdebug.com/content/posts/2006-12-15-it-all-works.md

   - Uncategorized

 ---
 Looks like I&#8217;m some sort of techie as I managed to get my DB and Blog all online ok&#8230;.
 Look out world.
 Aaahh.
 Yes I had to dabble with mySQL to get this beast online.
 I&#8217;ll stick to [PostgreSQL][1] for all my real DB work.
+All cool.

  [1]: http://www.postgresql.org/